Bart van Hove

 Bart van Hove (18 March 1850 – 10 February 1914) was a 19th-century Dutch sculptor.

 Biography

 Van Hove was born in The Hague.
 According to the RKD he was the grandson of the painter Bartholomeus Johannes van Hove for whom he is named, and the son of Johannes and nephew of Hubertus.
 He was a pupil of Jozef Geefs and Eugène Lacomblé at the Akademie van beeldende Kunsten in The Hague.
 He studied 1870-1874 at the Nationaal Hoger Instituut voor Schone Kunsten in Antwerp, then won a Royal subsidy from Prince Hendrik to study in Paris under P.J.
 Cavelier at the Beaux-Arts from 1874-1878.

-He won the Prix de Rome in 1881 to study a year in Italy and moved to Amsterdam in 1882.
+He won the Prix de Rome in 1881 to study for a year in Italy and moved to Amsterdam in 1882.
 In 1885 he became a teacher at the Quellinusschool in Amsterdam and in 1889 he became a director there.
 He was a member of Arti et Amicitiae and became the chairman from 1909 to 1913.